moodle/devdocs/docs/guides/moodleapp/overview.md

 Now that you are familiar with the basic concepts, you understand how the application works, and you’ve got your development environment set up; you're ready to embark into the particulars of what you're trying to achieve.

 - Do you want to contribute to the core?
-Read the [[Moodle App Development Guide]].
+Read the [Moodle App Development Guide](./development/development-guide).
 - Do you want to adapt a plugin to mobile?
 Read the [Moodle App Plugins Development Guide](./development/plugins-development-guide).
 - Do you want to customise your site in the app?
 Read the [Moodle App Customisation](./customisation) page.
 - Do you want to make a custom app?
 Read the [Custom Moodle Apps](./customisation/custom-apps) page.